-- 5 percent on travel booked through Chase Ultimate Rewards
+- 5 percent cash back on travel booked through Chase Ultimate Rewards

-While the original Chase Freedom will no longer be available to new applicants, the issuer’s recently-announced first-quarter bonus categories for 2021 still apply to existing Freedom cardmembers.
+While the original Chase Freedom®* credit card is no longer available to new applicants, the issuer recently announced its Q4 bonus categories for 2023, which still apply to existing Freedom cardmembers.

-The first step to maximizing your bonus category rewards is keeping up with the Freedom Flex rewards calendar—which means knowing which Chase categories are eligible to earn the bonus cash back.
-There are new categories every quarter, and Chase announces these categories shortly before the quarter begins.
+The first step to maximizing your bonus category rewards is keeping up with the Freedom Flex rewards calendar.
+There are new categories every quarter, and Chase announces them shortly before the quarter begins.

-Here’s a look at Chase’s first-quarter bonus category for 2021 compared to the 2020 categories, so you can get an idea of what to expect:
+Here’s a look at Chase’s bonus categories for 2022 and 2023, so you can get an idea of what to expect each year:

 How to activate your Chase bonus categories

-One of the easiest activation methods is using the Chase mobile app.
-Rewards can also be activated online through your account hub, by phone, email or at a designated Chase location.
+One of the easiest activation methods is to use the Chase Mobile app.
+You can also activate rewards through your account hub, by phone, by email or at a designated Chase location.
 If you need a reminder to activate, try setting one in your calendar to make sure you don’t miss out on any rewards categories.

-Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter — even those made before activation that quarter — for up to the $1,500 quarterly purchase maximum, then 1%.
+Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter — even those made before activation that quarter — for up to the $1,500 quarterly purchase maximum, then 1 percent back.
 If you have multiple Chase accounts, be sure you activate categories for each of them.

 Maximize this quarter’s bonus categories